ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 0
 2
 ​
- :

-Doubling the speed results in a range four times longer

-High-speed projectiles, like bullets or rockets, travel significantly farther

-Effect of Gravity
-The greater the gravitational acceleration 𝑔 g, the shorter the range:

-𝑅
-∝
-1
-𝑔
-R∝
-g
-1
-​

-Example:

-On the Moon (
-𝑔
+ , a small increase in speed leads to a substantial increase in range.
+High-speed projectiles travel much further.

+Gravity: A stronger gravitational field (larger 𝑔
+g) results in a shorter range.
+For example, on the Moon (with 𝑔
 ≈
 1.6